Sandia Crest: History

 The scar from the road clearing is still visible on the ground and in satellite images as of 2021.

 In 1964, Nordhaus was inspired to build an aerial tramway from Albuquerque to the Crest after seeing other trams during a trip to Europe.
 Bell Engineering of Lucerne, Switzerland, was contracted to design and construct the tramway.
 Construction lasted two years, and was aided by over 5,000 helicopter trips.
 Testing took an additional 60 days.
 It entered service on May 7, 1966.

 In 2006, the city of Albuquerque celebrated its tricentennial, and installed a display of 300 high-power LED lamps atop the Crest.
 The display remained on the Crest for 18 months, from April 23, 2005 to October 6, 2006.

 In 2017, the US Forest Service adopted plans outlined in the Sandia Peak Ski Co.'s 2016 master plan for a "Four Seasons Activity Area" at the Crest, including a food service yurt, two ziplines, and a mountain coaster (a type of tracked sled ride), to be built in the summer of 2022.
 When finished, it will provide additional year-around recreation at the ski resort.
 The coaster would have had a station near the tramway terminal on the Crest.
 It would have been the first mountain coaster in New Mexico and the southernmost in the US at the time.
-As of August 2022, reception to the idea of a mountain coaster was mixed, in addition to high costs expected for evaluating the environmental impact on the mountain and the project was currently being shelved.
+Due to intense local opposition and the high costs expected for evaluating the environmental impact on the mountain, the project was canceled.

 Geology

 The Sandia Mountains are a fault block range, on the eastern edge of the Rio Grande rift Valley.
 The Sandias were uplifted in the last ten million years as part of the formation of the Rio Grande rift.
 They form the eastern boundary of the Albuquerque Basin.
-The tilting of the block is most obvious from the Crest since it slopes down gently to the east and drops of dramatically to the west.
+The tilting of the block is most obvious from the Crest since it slopes down gently to the east and drops off dramatically to the west.
 The Crest consists mainly of an outcrop of limestone overlaying the Sandia granite, with a radiometric age of 300±12 Ma.